 What voice are you allowing in your head: the critical one or the encouraging one?

-2. Flip the Script.
+2. Flip the script.

 When you hear yourself listening to your negative voice, take a minute to flip the script.
-Immediately think of at least 3 things that you’re doing well or that you’re grateful for.
+Immediately think of at least three things that you’re doing well or that you’re grateful for.
 Place things in perspective and look for the positive.
 You have an opportunity to reduce your negative thoughts by recognizing them and then changing them into positive ones.
-In other words, slow down and talk nice to yourself.
+In other words, slow down and talk nicely to yourself.
 Choose the language you use with yourself carefully and tenderly.

 To have more positive relationships with others you need to start by having a positive relationship with the most important person – YOU.

 Do you support yourself?
 Give yourself slack?
 Forgive yourself?